Semiu/Intro-to-Python/README.md

-### Python, Flask, Django and experimenting machine and deep learning
+### Python, Flask, Django and experimenting machine and deep learning stuff!

-This is my playground for writing Python code and everything associated with it!
+This is my playground for writing Python code and everything in between!